Properties of Triangles

 The angles inside of a triangle (those angles that have to add up to 180°) are called interior angles.
 'Cause they're on the interior of the triangle.
 Duh.

 Find the measure of x.

 We can use the Angle Sum Theorem to find x, but for that to work, we have to find the other angles of the triangle.
 Luckily, we can do that.

 One of the angles is already marked as 37°.
-One down; three to go.
+One down; two to go.

 We aren't given any other direct measurements, but another interior angle in the triangle has a supplementary angle of 113°.
 Since we know supplementary angles add up to 180°, the other angle has a measure of 180° – 113° = 67°.